everythinginmoderation2/forked-bd-codealong-6-2-generics-recommender-starter/README.md

 * `getRecommendation_singleVideoWatched_returnsRecommendation`

-Either run the unit tests in `PrimeVideoRecommenderGetRecommendationTest` in IntelliJ or run the `generics-movie-recommend` workflow to make sure that the unit tests for watch are now passing.
+Either run the unit tests in `PrimeVideoRecommenderGetRecommendationTest` in IntelliJ or run the `./gradlew -q clean :test --tests com.amazon.ata.generics.recommender.movie.PrimeVideoRecommenderGetRecommendationTest` gradle command to make sure that the unit tests for watch are now passing.

 Goal:
-* Gradle command `./gradlew -q clean :test` succeeds
+* `PrimeVideoRecommenderGetRecommendationTest` unit tests succeed.

 ### EXTENSION: Enhance `getRecommendation`
 In the case that our first random selection does not have a similar